kbase/staging_service/README.md

 -  requires python 3.11.4 or higher
 -  requires installation on mac of libmagic: `brew install libmagic` or `sudo port install libmagic`.
 -  testing requires a KBase auth token (see AUTH_URL configuration in `deployment/conf/testing.cfg` for relevant KBase environment) and KBase user id.
-These should be in environment variables `KBASE_TEST_TOKEN` and `KBASE_TEST_USER`, respectively.
+These must be in environment variables `KBASE_TEST_TOKEN` and `KBASE_TEST_USER`, respectively.

 ## debugging